Explore other majors & minors

 Galesburg, IL 61401-4999

 Our students have access to the same research labs and equipment that are used by the faculty.
 For example, students can unobtrusively observe the behavior of children, adolescents and/or adults in our laboratory with one-way mirrors.
 They can do small- and large-scale survey research using online software.
 They can use our psychophysiological equipment for measuring facial and bodily responses from research participants under a variety of conditions or situations, e.g., while watching emotion-inducing films.
 They can record EEGs (brain waves) while people sleep and dream.
-Student can also test rats in a range of tasks (mazes, operant conditioning apparatus) while the animals are under the influence of various therapeutic and recreational drugs.
+Students can also test rats in a range of tasks (mazes, operant conditioning apparatus) while the animals are under the influence of various therapeutic and recreational drugs.